Tehran province: Persians

 The majority of people living in Tehran province are ethnically Persian, and Tehran is the largest Persian-speaking city in the world.

+Armenians

+A population of Armenians mainly lives in the eastern areas of Tehran.

 Azerbaijanis

 Azerbaijanis are one of the Iranian ethnic groups living in Tehran province, who also form the largest group of immigrants in Tehran province.
 Azeris in Tehran speak the Azeri and Persian languages.

-Mazanderanis

-Mazanderanis are the third largest tribe of Tehran province, who mostly migrated to Tehran from the cities of Babol, Sari, Amol, Qaem Shahr and Savadkuh.
-In addition to Tehran city, Mazanderani language is also spoken in Firuzkuh, Damavand and Shemiranat cities.
+Gilaks

+A population of Gilaks also live in Tehran and speak the Gilaki and Persian languages.

 Kurds

 Many Kurds have migrated to Tehran province in recent years to continue their studies or to find jobs.
 Also, the people of Sarbandan, Jaban, Sorkheh Deh and Khosrovan districts of Damavand county in the east of Tehran province speak Kurmanji Kurdish language.
 The people of these areas are Kurmanji Kurds who moved to this area from Khorasan during the Qajar period.
 Simultaneously with the migration of Kurmanji tribes from Khorasan to Damavand, another group of Kurds from Khorasan migrated from Chenaran to Piranshahr, one of the cities of Kurdistan south of Lake Urmia.